sassoftware/sas_kernel/sas_kernel/doc/source/install.rst

 #.
 Go to https://www.continuum.io/downloads and install
    Anaconda Python (make sure you get Python3.X).
-If you install Anaconda without Superuser privileges (root or sudo) then other users on the system will not be able to access the SAS kernel.
+If you install Anaconda without Superuser privileges (root or sudo), then other users on the system will not be able to access the SAS kernel.
 Consider the
    following:

    * The default installation location is your home directory.
 This is fine for a single user install.
-If you want a system-wide installation then use a common location such as ``/opt``.
+If you want a system-wide installation, then use a common location such as ``/opt``.

    * One installation prompt is to add the path to your environment.
 SAS